allometric/allometric/README.md

 The first three components form the response_name-publication pairing, which is used to name and organize files in the `R` directory.
-The `publication_modifier` allows the user to specify a model within a publication.
+The `model_id` allows the user to specify a model within a publication.
 See the "Composing Publication Modifiers" section for further information.

 For example, Temesgen, Monleon, and Hann (2008) fit several diameter-height models for Douglas-fir.
 The response_name-publication pairing is then

-`ht.temesgen.2008`
+`ht_temesgen_2008`

-which corresponds to the `R/ht.temesgen.2008.R` file, which stores the models.
+which corresponds to the `R/ht_temesgen_2008.R` file, which stores the models.
 Inside this file are several implementations of the models fit in the study.
-Models within this paper are referred to by a unique `publication_modifier`, which is an integer that is sequentially assigned to models as they appear in the publication. `publication_modifier` is not holy, and is primarily used to uniquely identify models within a publication.
+Models within this paper are referred to by a unique `model_id`, which is an integer that is sequentially assigned to models as they appear in the publication. `model_id` is not holy, and is primarily used to uniquely identify models within a publication.
 Ultimately it is up to the end user to verify that they are using the correct model.
+Finally, an optional `publication_modifier` is allowable to differentiate papers with the same first author published in the same year.
+Users should use lower-case alphabetic modifiers, e.g., `ht_doe_2008a` and `ht_doe_2008b`.

 ## Composing Variable Names